Repainting your nails constantly is time consuming and frustrating. So is ruining your perfectly painted nails the moment you leave the salon.

 So what can you do?

-Well, you can try out hard gel nails.
-These are way more durable than regular nail polish, plus they last for a heck of a lot longer.
+Give gel nails a try!
+They are way more durable than regular nail polish, plus they last so much longer.

 Gels can certainly weaken the nails if they are peeled or pried off the nail, which can strip layers of the natural nail.